AccelAI/Image-Classification-TensorFlow/installation/step_by_step_MacOSX_install.md

 10. Click the link in your terminal while holding down the **cmd** key to launch Jupyter in your browser

+11. Return to the lab [README](../README.md) for further instructions.

 ## Shutdown